Cooper University Health Care Clinical Psychology Internship Training Program in Adult and Pediatric Behavioral Medicine

 The training environment will promote competency fundamental to the practice of health psychology through clinical, research, and didactic experiences.
 The attainment of profession-wide competencies will be achieved through the integration of clinical practice, didactics, and supervision as specified by APA accreditation principles including:

 - Consultation and interprofessional/interdisciplinary skills

 Interns will participate in specifically designed didactic seminars for a minimum of 2 hours per week throughout the training year.
 It is also anticipated that interns will have the opportunity to supervise pre-doctoral externs with the guidance of licensed clinical psychologists.

-This program will train interns to build skills across the profession-wide competencies consistent with the Commission on Accreditation Implementing Regulations for health service psychology.
-Specific aims of the program include:
+This program will train interns to build skills across the profession-wide competencies consistent with the Commission on Accreditation Implementing Regulations for health service psychology and Cooper’s mission, vision, and values.
+Specific aims of the Psychology Internship Program at Cooper include: